edrapac/edrapac.github.io/index.md

 ## TIL (Today I Learned)

+* 7-23-2021: TIL I leaned about the advantages of running a docker container with it's network type defined as `host`. `host` configures the container to use the host's network stack which translates to a variety of conveniences: the hostname of the container is the same of the physical host, `localhost` maps to 127.0.0.1 on the physical host, etc. The official description from [the Docker docs can be found here](https://docs.docker.com/engine/reference/run/#network-host)

 * 3-18-2021: Not much of a TIL but today I published several solutions to various KringleCon2020 challenges, very overdue since I had these commits sitting since Dec of 2020 but better late than never!
 Partial writeup can be found [here!](https://github.com/edrapac/KringleCon2020)

 * 3-02-2021: TIL of 2 very useful linux CLI tricks involving `awk` and `find` respectively.
 The first trick is that `awk` can be used to fuzzy match on columns of text.
 Let's say that we have a 3 column file, `myfile.txt` like the one below: